SeekDaSky/Sok/README.md

 ### JS

  For now the JS implementation is really slow and you probably don't want to use this in production at all, and because this platform does not support `runBlocking` it makes it a bit trickier to use it on multiplatform projects.

-Aside from that there is no known issues with the paltform behaviour.
+The only known behavior difference is that Sok `write` method can't throw a `PeerClosedException` because Node.js does not give any information about the success of the write operation.

 ## Plans for the future